PoisotLab/ms_network_prediction/manuscript.md

 benefit from these improvements.
 Machine learning methods are emerging as the new standard in computational ecology in general [@Olden2008MacLea;
-@Christin2019AppDee], and in network ecology in-particular [@Bohan2017NexGlo], as long as sufficient relevant data are available.
+@Christin2019AppDee], and in network ecology in-particular [@Bohan2017NexGlo], as long as sufficient, relevant data are available.
 As many ecological and evolutionary processes underlie species interactions and the structure of their ecological networks [e.g. @Vazquez2009UniPat; @Segar2020RolEvo], it can be difficult to choose relevant variables and model species interactions networks